sqlxpert/10-minute-aws-client-vpn/README.md

  4. Find your VPN in the list of
     [Client VPN endpoints](https://console.aws.amazon.com/vpc/home#ClientVPNEndpoints:search=ClientVpnEndpoint)
-    in the AWS Console and check that its Target network association(s) are being created and deleted as scheduled.
-Check actual costs after a few days, and set up alerts in
+    in the AWS Console and check that its "Target network associations" are being created and deleted as scheduled.
+Check actual costs after a few days, and set up alerts with
     [AWS Budgets](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html).

 ## Parameter Updates